Bard Prison Initiative

 Faculty, Bard Prison InitiativeEmployer Website: http://apply.interfolio.com/46163

-BPI offers small, seminar-style courses taught in person at the same standard as on the main campus.
-Faculty are hired on a per-course basis; there are no full-time positions available.
-Stipends depend on the type of course and frequency of class meetings.
-Candidates interested in full-time administrative positions that include teaching should check BPI postings listed under "Administrative Positions
+BPI offers small, seminar-style courses taught in person at the same standard of academic rigor as on the main campus.
+We seek faculty who excel in discussion-heavy courses that demand active participation of all students.
+Faculty are hired on a per-course basis; there are no full-time or tenure-track positions available.
+Compensation depends on the type of course and frequency of class meetings.
+Candidates interested in full-time administrative positions that include teaching should check BPI postings listed under "Administrative Positions.”

 Following an academic semester calendar, each course meets once or twice a week for fifteen weeks during the fall or spring semester, or for a shorter term over the summer.
-Classes are held Monday through Friday, and class periods are two hours.
+Classes are held Monday through Friday in prison classrooms, and class periods are two hours.

 - Taconic Correctional Facility in Bedford Hills